 It is essential that all absences be supported by verbal or written communication from parents.
 It is preferable if this is done on the first day your child does not attend school.
 Any unexplained absences have to be entered on the registers as “unauthorised”.
 If an absence has not been reported by 9:30am a phone call will be made to parents to find out why your child is not in School.
 The school regularly monitors attendance and if your child’s attendance causes concern you will be contacted.
 Bucks County Council expects primary school pupils to have an attendance rate of 95%.

-Late arrivals must also be entered in the book in the school office and are recorded in class registers.
+Late arrivals must also be signed in via the electronic signing in system found in the school office, this system will automatically update the class registers.
 Parents of persistent latecomers and those who collect late will be contacted to discuss the situation.
 Ofsted make a clear link between punctuality and the child’s future recognition of the need to be on time for work.

 The school is judged on how it deals with punctuality.
 A record of absence and late arrivals is entered on reports at the end of the school year and form part of the County and National data about the school.

 Our children are expected to behave with courtesy and consideration at all times and our policy is one of positive discipline, focusing on good behaviour.
 We have a School Behaviour Code System which is followed from Reception to Year 6.
 The Codes clearly set out what is acceptable behaviour and the consequences if this behaviour is not shown.

 The school has a Behaviour Policy that emphasises the standards of behaviour that are expected from everyone.
 A copy of the school’s Behaviour Policy is available on the school web site for parents to read.